As soon as the weather remains warm we will post dates, probably end of April or beginning of May.

 We cannot give refunds for missed classes.

-Please note that the only way to register for a class is by dropping off or mailing the registration form along with payment to Animal Watchers.
+The only way to register for these classes is by dropping off or mailing the registration form along with payment to Animal Watchers.

 You cannot sign up by phone, or by contacting the instructor.